da5nsy/ReproducibleResearch/instructors/instructor-notes.md

 A study by Stanford professor Chip Heath found that during the recall of speeches, 63 per cent of people remember stories and how they made them feel, but only 5 per cent remember a single statistic.

 Stories help people to relate to your lessons, to understand how and why it affects them.

+#### Get a feel for your cohort

+It can be helpful to ask your attendees a bit about themselves.

+Finding out what area of research they are in can help you highlight resources that are more relatable.
+(Qualitative vs quantitative, computational vs not.)

+Finding out their career level can help guage what they are familiar with already, and what their underlying concerns, risks and opportunities are.

 #### Not sure on a question?